matko/succinct-blog/1-intro.md

 into actually working out the problem itself.

 ### Library support
-It is a plain fact that there's a wide variety of libraries out there that will happily take a slice of memory to work on, but won't take some weird custom logarray type.
+There's a wide variety of libraries out there that will happily take a slice of memory to work on, but won't take some weird custom logarray type.
 For example, the rust standard library comes with two different sorting algorithms (timsort and pdqsort), which operate on memory slices, but simply won't work on collection types that operate differently.

-Having your data as a plain slice of memory pretty much guarantees easy interopability.
+Having your data as a plain slice of memory pretty much guarantees easy interopability, and moving away from plain slices of memory means losing out on a lot of functionality you'd otherwise get out of the box.
 While in the long run anything can be reimplemented, losing out on a lot of functionality that is regularly taken for granted is a significant cost to any software development project.

 ## Evaluation of the logarray
 In terms of the type of algorithms theoretically possible, there is